Kyiv Kyiv City, Ukraine Travel Guide

 Sunflower oil and grains form the basis of many traditional preparations.

-Beetroot soup, often with meat, vegetables, served with sour cream (smetana) and pampushky (garlic bread).
+Beetroot soup, often containing meat, vegetables, served with sour cream (smetana) and pampushky (garlic bread).

 Widely available in traditional Ukrainian restaurants.